National Action Plan for Open Research cover page

 Based on this, three Irish PID strategy briefing documents for key stakeholder groups were produced:

-We held a series of virtual and in-person events to provide an update on our progress and to gather additional feedback
+A series of virtual and in-person events were held to provide an update on the PID project progress and to gather additional feedback:

 This webinar gave a high-level overview of the national PID strategy project, including MoreBrains’ recommendations and next steps for the Irish research community.